0cjs/sedoc/linux/network.md

 Modern `systemd` systems use configuration in `/etc/systemd/network`;
 see the `systemd-networkd` manpage for details.

-Debian systems' legacy configuration package is `ifupdown` using `/etc/network/interfaces`.
-For more see the [Debian Network Setup reference][debnet].
-The [NetworkConfiguration][dw-netconf] Debian wiki page also has lots of good info.
+Debian systems' legacy configuration is in `/etc/network/interfaces`.
+See below for more details.

 Red Hat systems (at least up to RHEL 7) configure via `/etc/sysconfig/network`; see below for more details.
 There are also